-Dr. Lawlis has focused on clinical and research methods of the mind-body relationship since 1968 when he received his Ph.D. in Psychology with an emphasis in medical psychology and rehabilitation.
-He has written and co-authored over 100 published articles as well as several New York Times bestselling books.
+Dr. Frank Lawlis has focused on clinical and research methods involving the relationship between the mind and the body since 1968, when he received his Ph.D. in Psychology with an emphasis in medical psychology and rehabilitation.
+Frank has written and co-authored over 100 published articles, as well as several New York Times bestselling books.
 He was awarded Diplomate by the American Board of Professional Psychology in both Counseling Psychology and Clinical Psychology.
-Lawlis also received the status of Fellow from the American Psychological Association for his scientific contributions to the field of clinical psychology and behavioral medicine, as well as other awards for his pioneering research in the field.
-Dr. Lawlis cofounded the Lawlis and Peavey PsychoNeuroPlasticity Center in Lewisville, Texas (http://www.lawlispeavey.com) as a new innovation for psychological assessment wherein an individual can be given a thorough medical-psychological-neurological-sociological-family dynamics evaluation during the same week.
-Through this process, great steps have been taken to understand an individual’s problems and to address all the issues during a finite time period.
-Dr. Frank Lawlis has been Chief Content and Oversight Adviser as well as Chairman of the Dr. Phil Advisory Board and Member of the Dr. Phil and Robin Foundation since the inception of the show.
-He is responsible for evaluating potential show themes and guests to determine benefit of the concepts, consulting with Dr. Phil on various guests and overseeing resources for the guests as they leave the show.
-Being a major force in the conception of the themes he interacts with every factor in the development with the shows.
+In addition, Dr. Lawlis received the status of Fellow from the American Psychological Association for his scientific contributions to the field of clinical psychology and behavioral medicine, as well as other awards for his pioneering research in the field.

 Barbara S. Peavey, Ph.D., M.S.
 PsyPharm, BCIAC

-Dr. Peavey is an internationally recognized licensed psychologist, receiving her doctoral degree from the University of North Texas in Behavioral Medicine and Clinical Psychology, and continued her education to obtain a Post-Doctoral degree in Psychopharmacology.
-With 40 years of clinical experience she holds Senior Fellow status with the Biofeedback Certification International Alliance (BCIA) and is a Diplomate with the Academy of Pain Management.
-She is a pioneer in neuroplasticity, self-regulation, biofeedback and neurofeedback, and is a respected national and international speaker and trainer in brain-based disorders, such as addiction, psychophysiology, stress management, and psychopharmacology.
-Dr. Peavey established the first behavioral medicine clinic at the University of Texas at Dallas in 1975, served on the graduate faculty in the doctoral program of behavioral medicine faculty at the University of North Texas, and in addition to her work here at Origins, teaches Psychopharmacology in the College of Clinical Psychophysiology at the University of Natural Medicine and is CEO and Clinical Director of the Lawlis-Peavey Psych NeuroPlasticity (PNP) Center.
-She has served on the Board of Directors of the Association of Applied Psychophysiology and Biofeedback (AAPB) and as President of the Biofeedback Society of Texas.
-She is uniquely capable of helping our alcohol and drug addicted clients find their strengths and integrate heart, mind, body, and spirit for health and well-being.
-Origins is privileged to have her on our staff, providing a means for clients to discover themselves and escape the cycle of addiction.
+In addition to her work at Origins Recovery Centers, Peavey teaches Psychopharmacology in the College of Clinical Psychophysiology at the University of Natural Medicine.
+She is also the CEO and Clinical Director of the Lawlis-Peavey PNP Center.
+She has served on the Board of Directors of the Association of Applied Psychophysiology and Biofeedback (AAPB), and was also President of the Biofeedback Society of Texas.
+Dr. Peavey is uniquely capable of helping the clients at Origins Recovery Centers to find their strengths, and to integrate their heart, mind, body and spirit for both health and well-being.
+Origins is truly privileged to have Barbra on our staff, providing means for clients to discover themselves and escape the cycle of addiction.

 Jeanie Griffin, LPC, LMFT, LCDC, BRI II – Senior Clinical Advisor